PeakockCode/top-youtubers-cz-2024-doc/README.md

 - What did we find?
 For this analysis, we're going to focus on the questions that should provide answers to the marketing client.

-These are the main questions we need to address for our marketing client:
+These are the main questions we need to have answered for our marketing client:

 - Who are the 10 YouTubers with the biggest subscriber base?
 - Which 10 channels have posted the most content?